 The transfer program looks to enroll a “small group of exceptionally well-prepared transfer students from a range of backgrounds.”
-Applications from U.S. military veterans and students from low-income backgrounds and community colleges are particularly encouraged.
+Applications from U.S. military veterans and students from low-income backgrounds and community colleges are particularly encouraged to apply.

 The decision to now admit transfer students is an attempt at attracting “students with diverse backgrounds and experiences, such as military veterans and students from low-income backgrounds, including some who began their studies at community colleges,” according to the University’s strategic planning framework.
-The framework, adopted early last year, called for the start of planning a transfer admissions program under “meeting Princeton’s responsibilities for leadership in research and education.”
+The framework, adopted early last year, called for the start of planning a transfer admissions program with the goal of “meeting Princeton’s responsibilities for leadership in research and education.”

 The transfer admission program expects applicants to be prepared to “thrive in our diverse and rigorous learning environment,” according to the admissions website.
 It will include an individualized holistic review of applicants’ talents, achievements, and potential to contribute to learning at the University.